neuronsimulator/nrn/docs/python/programming/math/vector.rst

-.. method:: Vector.vread(fileobj: File) -> int
+.. method:: Vector.vread(fileobj)

     Read vector from binary format file written with :meth:`.vwrite`.
     Size and data type have
-    been stored by :meth:`.vwrite` to allow correct retrieval syntax, byte ordering, and decompression (where necessary).
+    been stored by :meth:`Vector.vwrite` to allow correct retrieval syntax, byte ordering, and decompression (where necessary).
 The vector is automatically resized.

+    :param fileobj: File object to read from.
+    :type fileobj: :class:`File`
-    Return value is 1.
+    :returns: 1.
 (No error checking.)

     **Example:**